 Based on the summary above and consistent with research on gossip, four hypotheses motivate the current research.
 First, a disclosure of information by person "A" to "B" about "C" should result in a higher liking for "A" by "B" compared to a control.
 Person "B", the recipient of the disclosure, is hypothesized to view the disclosure about "C" as evidence of "A's" trust in them and therefore have greater liking for "A".
 Second, person "B" should be more likely to reciprocate self-disclosure to "A" compared to a control.
 As it is, the content of the disclosure reveals the trust more than who it is about.
-Third, balance theory implies that disclosure of neutral / positive information about "C" should generate greater liking of "C" by "B" compared to a control.
-The disclosure about "C" by "A" represents the fixing of a valence to the "A" / "C" relationship that should increase "B's" liking for "C" concurrent with his / her liking of "A".
+Third, balance theory implies that disclosure of neutral / positive information about "C" by "A" represents the fixing of a valence to the "A" / "C" relationship that should increase "B's" liking for "C" concurrent with his / her liking of "A".
 Fourth, "B" should be more likely to self-disclose to "C", if they were to meet, in relation to a control.
-Having information about "C", regardless of who disclosed it, should make "B" feel a need to reciprocally disclose to "C" to "balance" their relationship.
+Having information about "C" to "balance" their relationship.

 To test these four hypotheses, four different conditions were constructed.
 The first group served as the control group (no-disclosure group).
 No information was disclosed to the participants about the computer collecting their responses.
-In the second condition, participants received a personal "self" disclosure from the computer conducting the conversation (self-disclosure group).
+In the second condition, participants received a personal "self" disclosure from the computer conducting the conversation (selfdisclosure group).
 After each self-disclosure the computer asked the participant a related question.
 The third condition consisted of the computer disclosing information, not about itself, but about another computer, with related questions for the participant following each disclosure (other-disclosure, no interaction group).
 In the fourth condition the computer disclosed information about another computer once again, but the "target" computer (about whom the first computer disclosed) asked the participant questions (other-disclosure, interaction group).
 Participants were only asked questions about themselves and instructed to provide an answer.
 For all of the conditions listed, reciprocity of self-disclosure and liking scores were collected for the computer that received the participants' self-disclosures.